High-frequency vibrating screens: Available designs

 Conventional and general design for a high frequency vibrating screen consists of mainframe, screen web, eccentric bock, electric motor, rub spring and coupler.
 The two most common types of vibrators which induce the high frequency vibrations are hydraulic or electric vibrators, these electric vibrators are either electric motors or solenoids.
 Common designs for screening decks are either single or double deck.
 In addition, another feature of high frequency vibrating screens are the static side plates which provide benefits such as smaller support structure, less noise, longer life, and hence less maintenance.
-In industry, the screens are operated at a tiled angle up till 40 º.
+In industry, the screens are operated at a tilted angle up till 40 º.
 The high frequency (1500 – 7200 rpm) and low amplitude (1.2 – 2.0 mm) characteristics leads to the vertical-elliptical movement that rapidly transports oversized particles down the screen.
 Creating a thin bed of particles, this improves the efficiency and capacity of the screen.

 Stationary screens are typically used in plants and not moved around.
 In the mineral processing industry, equipment often has to be moved to different sites depending on the jobs taken up by a company.
 Mobile screens thus are another viable design for companies who have to move their equipment often.
 These include wheel-mounted and track-mounted plants which allow for easy transportation and movement of the screens.
 Typical mobile screen designs are shown in the diagrams on the right.